 - We will always be available to answer your important questions and provide you with the most up-to-date information about your case.

 - We will help prepare you for your hearing before an administrative law judge.

 - We will be prepared to appeal your case to federal district court, if necessary.

 Can I Contact You With My Questions?

 Absolutely.
-If you are looking for advice and legal representation for your Social Security disability claim, consider Pashler & Devereaux, a law firm of disability attorneys in Buffalo dedicated to helping you obtain the benefits you need.
-To make an appointment, call (716) 874-1739 today or contact us now.
+If you are looking for advice and legal representation for your Social Security Disability claim, consider Pashler & Devereaux, a law firm of disability attorneys in Amherst dedicated to help you obtain the benefits you need.
+To make an appointment, call 716-874-1739 today or contact us now.
 A knowledgeable, expert disability attorney can make a major difference in the outcome of your claim.